rio/enabling-experimentation-talk/README.md

     code-server   ingress.networking.k8s.io/code-server   traefik   code-pr-60-rio.edgecase.rio.wtf   d0f9c870-e66b-45ee-8c7c-6b443de00a93.k8s.civo.com   80      39m
     ```

 1. Poke your cuttlefish by using curl.
-Keep hitting it a couple of times and see it load balance between the two pods.

     ```bash
     curl podinfo.podinfo:9898
     ```

     You'll see it respond with a JSON blob containing both the image tag and the background color we set earlier.
+    Hit it a couple of times and see it load balance between the two pods by the changing `hostname` value.

     ```json
     {